Are You Included in the Apple iPhone ‘Batterygate’ Claim?

-Get compensation
+Claim compensation

 Overview

 Apple is accused of selling older iPhones with defective batteries.
-Rather than recalling the phones, lawyers claim that Apple tried to hide the problem with software updates which slowed phones down.
+Rather than recalling the phones, lawyers claim that Apple tried to hide the problem with software updates, which slowed phones down.
 The scandal has been named “batterygate”.

 Apple has agreed to settle a claim alleging that it deliberately slowed down iPhones in the US.
-The multi-national tech company has already started making payments to iPhone users in the States.
+The multi-national tech company has already started making payments to iPhone users in the United States.
 A similar case is underway in the UK with lawyers seeking hundreds of millions in compensation for affected iPhone customers.

-Around iPhone users in the UK are affected – are you one of them?
+According to various reports, around 23.8 million iPhone users in the UK are affected – are you one of them?

 Claim still open